smart-on-fhir/fhir-bulk-data-docs/authorization.md

 one-time-use JSON Web Token (JWT) that will be used to authenticate the service to the EHR's authorization server.
-The authentication JWT SHALL include the following claims, and SHALL be signed with the backend service's private RS-384 or EC384 signature.
+The authentication JWT SHALL include the following claims, and SHALL be signed with the backend service's private RS-384 key (which SHOULD be an RS384 or EC384 signature).
 For a practical reference on JWT, as well as debugging tools and client libraries, see https://jwt.io.

 <table class="table">